 Cosmic Voyage – Illustrated timeline of the Epic of Evolution

 TimeScale: An Atlas of the Fourth Dimension by Nigel Calder.
-A great heandbook that shows our progress through time.
+This richly illustrated book depicts the progress of the universe through time.
 Although out of print, used copies are still available through Amazon.com.